GuanLab/FastClone_GuanLab/README.md

 ## Output

-subclones.csv gives proportion of each clone in a tumor sample.
+1.subclones.csv gives proportion of each clone in a tumor sample.

-scores.csv gives SNPs assignment.
+2.scores.csv gives SNPs assignment.
 Each column corresponding to a clone, and the entries in each column indicates how likely the SNP is assigned to the clone.

-phylogeny.png shows the tree structure of clones.
+3.phylogeny.png shows the tree structure of clones.

 ![GitHub Logo](/example_phylogeny.png)